beechd/beechd.github.io/README.md

     - Expand the "General" menu.
     - Select "Appearance".
     - You can now select your desired *Theme* and *Color and Font theme* from the appropriate drop down.
+        - *Note:* Additional themes can be installed through the marketplace.
+See "How can I install plug-ins" above.

 ## Troubleshooting/Where to Get Support<a name ="support"></a>